Pylons/pyramid/docs/narr/events.rst

    from subscribers import handle_new_request from subscribers import handle_new_response

+   # "config" below is assumed to be an instance of a
+   # repoze.bfg.configuration.Configurator object

    config.add_subscriber(handle_new_request, INewRequest)
    config.add_subscriber(handle_new_response, INewResponse)

-This causes the functions as to be registered as event subscribers within the :term:`application registry` .
+Either mechanism causes the functions in ``subscribers.py`` to be registered as event subscribers.
 Under this configuration, when the application is run, each time a new request or response is detected, a message will be printed to the console.

-.. sidebar:: The ``INewResponse`` Event vs. Middleware

-   Postprocessing a response is usually better handled in a WSGI :term:`middleware` component than in subscriber code that is called by a :class:`repoze.bfg.interfaces.INewResponse` event.
-The :class:`repoze.bfg.interfaces.INewResponse` event exists almost purely for symmetry with the :class:`repoze.bfg.interfaces.INewRequest` event.
+Each of our subscriber functions accepts an ``event`` object and prints an attribute of the event object.
+This begs the question: how can we know which attributes a particular event has?

-We know that :class:`repoze.bfg.interfaces.INewRequest` events have a ``request`` attribute, which is a :term:`WebOb` request, because the interface defined at :class:`repoze.bfg.interfaces.INewRequest` says it must.
+We know that :class:`repoze.bfg.interfaces.INewRequest` event objects have a ``request`` attribute, which is a :term:`request` object, because the interface defined at :class:`repoze.bfg.interfaces.INewRequest` says it must.
 Likewise, we know that :class:`repoze.bfg.interfaces.INewResponse` events have a ``response`` attribute, which is a response object constructed by your application, because the interface defined at :class:`repoze.bfg.interfaces.INewResponse` says it must.

-The return value of a subscriber function is ignored.
-Subscribers to the same event type are not guaranteed to be called in any particular order relative to one another.

-All other concrete event types are documented in the :ref:`events_module` API documentation.